Brügger, Brücker, Brugger, Brucker

 d) Elisabeth von Salis Brügger, born 1666, died 1722

-9. Anders Brügger, born 1666 Maienfeld in Switzerland, died no later than 1711 in Halden, Norway
+e) Rudolph Brügger von Planta - Anders Brügger, born 1666 Maienfeld in Switzerland, died no later than 1711 in Halden, Norway

 Married to Maria NN

-10. Andreas Andreasen Brügger, born in Fredrikshald (Halden) in approx. 1697.
+a) Andreas Andreasen Brügger, born about 1697 in Norway, buried 1753 in Bergen. - Andreas Andreasen Brügger, born in Fredrikshald (Halden) in about 1697.
 He was buried on 25 October 1753 inside the «New Church» in Bergen, under the chairs.
 He was buried inside the church despite having previously been sentenced to death for murder, showing that he came from a well-regarded family with influential contacts.

 On 2 July 1752 in the Nykirken in Bergen:

-Capit: Brogger´s wife lived on Schantzen buried in the Kirchen under the chairs in the morning at 7 o’clock».
-Skansen is an area in the Bergen district of Bergenhus, which is located in Fjellsiden’s northern part just east of the city centre.
-It borders the areas of Eidemarken in the north, Fjellet in the west and Kalfaret in the south.
-Most of the buildings consist of residential areas.
-The main road are Fjellveien, Skansebakken and Skansemyrsveien.
 His wife is probably «Else Kierstine Leuten: Brügger’s» mentioned as witness 1740 in Nykirken, Bergen (Brügger’s means Brügger’s wife).
 The Brügger family mentioned several times in Nykirken.
 Elen Dorothea Brügger was godfather in Korskirken in 1747 and 1748 and may be the daughter of Andreas Andreasen Brügger.
 His granddaughter Elen Dorothea Brügger was born in 1776 and she died in 1852.
 In 1832, Anna Harboe Frimann inherited from Anne Harboe Frimann who was married to Michael (Severin Sundt) Tuchsen, his half-sister Karen Marie (de) Tuchsen was married to Hans Andreas Brügger (son of Andreas Andreasen Brügger).

-Andreas Andreasen Brügger lieutenant in the Sunnfjord company and Christian Harbou in the Nordfjord company, there is little distance between Nordfjord and Sunnfjord and they must have known each other, among other things. a. due to joint occupation.
-It was common for officers to marry the daughter of another officer.
-And when Christian Harbou died in 1722, it was probably natural for Andreas Andreasen Brügger to marry Christian Harbou’s daughter.
 There is a real possibility that Andreas Andreasen Brügger’s wife was Else Kierstine Harbou.
 Else Kierstine Harbou’s sister Karen Sophie Harbou married Ditlev Johan Reusch on 30 January 1726.
 He was commander of Nordfjordske Kompani 1723.
-Christian Harbou and his brothers were officers, Niels and Jørgen Henrik were firemen like Andreas Andreasen Brügger.
-Records of the Clan Hardbou or Hardebou, page 54.
+Christian Harbou and his brothers were officers, Niels and Jørgen Henrik were «Feuerwerker» like Andreas Andreasen Brügger.
+Source 57.

-Married to Else Kierstine Harbou (unsure)
+Andreas Andreasen Brügger married to Else Kierstine Harbou (unsure wife).

 a) Martha Marie Brügger, døde 1758